-- 3. Rough estimation of parcel boundaries (contours, based on the existing spatial information sets, including satellite images) - 4.
-Systematic accurate definition of its boundaries based on terrestrial observations.
+3. Rough estimation of parcel boundaries (contours, based on the existing spatial information sets, including satellite images)

+4. Systematic accurate definition of its boundaries based on terrestrial observations.
 There could be (sporadic) cases where accurate boundary definitions are required immediately, e.g. in case of foreign investments, development of real estate projects.
-Recommendation 14

-Combinations of data collection methods and technologies for cadastral purposes should be further investigated At data dissemination side it looks that a thin client approach in a 3-tier architecture with a web based seems to be the recommended approach today.
+Combinations of data collection methods and technologies for cadastral purposes should be further investigated

+At data dissemination side it looks that a thin client approach in a 3-tier architecture with a web based seems to be the recommended approach today.
 Data protection and secure remote access, is of vital importance (https, firewalls, virus scanning).

-Data dissemination includes electronic conveyancing, see Annex 3.
-6. REDEFINING CONVENTIONAL PRINCIPLES OF LAND ADMINISTRATION With reference to the earlier mentioned sections, we might redefine a few conventional principles.
+8. REDEFINING CONVENTIONAL PRINCIPLES OF LAND ADMINISTRATION

+With reference to the earlier mentioned sections, we might redefine a few conventional principles.